SamanthaMcElhinney/Games-For-Geeks/README.md

 - Responsive design

 ## Wins
--Successfully integrated and utilized data from an unfamiliar API -Efficiently created and followed user stories, ensuring features catered to our target audience.
+- Successfully integrated and utilized data from an unfamiliar API
+- Efficiently created and followed user stories, ensuring features catered to our target audience.
--Fully tests user flows with ample error handling.
+- Fully tests user flows with ample error handling.
--Maintained a steady pace throughout the project to deliver an MVP in a short timeframe
+- Maintained a steady pace throughout the project to deliver an MVP in a short timeframe

 ## Future Development Opportunities
 - User login feature, enabling saving favorites between visits.